Nordgaren/Unpack-Dark-Souls-For-Modding-CSharp/README.md

 ### Instructions
 1) Put EXE in Dark Souls PTDE folder
-2) Watch text scrull until it says completed
+2) Watch text scroll until it says completed

 I made this so that it could be used in my [PTDE Mod Installer](https://github.com/Nordgaren/PTDE-Mod-Installer)